-However, if there is a major leaf-drop, it is recommended you adjust the temperature or check the fertilizer.
+However, if there is a major leaf drop, you should adjust the temperature or check the fertilizer.

 Soil and Transplanting

-Graveolens prefers moist, humus-rich peat-based or well-draining soil.
+Graveolens succulent prefers moist, humus-rich, peat-based, or well-draining soil.

 The ideal succulent plant mix is one part perlite or sand and two parts peat.

-Other mixes also work well for this plant, but the major thing is that the potting soil well aerated and drain well too.
+Other mixes also work well for this plant, but the major thing is that the potting soil is well-aerated and drains well, too.

 It is ideal to use half-strength balanced fertilizer twice in the growing season.

-Ruby peperomia like to be a little pot bound.
+Ruby peperomia succulent likes to be a little pot-bound.
 Use a pot with drainage holes.

 Grooming and Maintenance

 Another important aspect of ruby glow peperomia care is pruning.
 Graveolens plants might need pruning a few times a year if it gets out of hand or scraggly.

-The foliage, growth, and leaves comes in various forms, which are:
+The foliage, growth, and leaves come in various forms, which are:

 - Reddish stems and foliage